19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Easy integration with JavaScript libraries

 What we like about it: Devs crush on Fable’s magical ability to transform F#’s elegance into JavaScript operable gold.
-It’s about adding a dash of functional chic to your web apps.
+It’s about adding a dash of functional chic to your web apps and serving as a sterling alternative to JavaScript.

 Crystal